dev4press/gd-bbpress-tools/readme.txt

 New plugin interface.
 Tweaks panel with 3 new tweaks.
 New topics view for Freshness.
 Updated WordPress and PHP requirements.

 == Changelog ==
+= 2.0.1 - 2018.07.27 =
+* Updated readme file with new FAQ entries
+* Updated plugin admin code to remove FAQ link

 = 2.0 - 2018.07.25 =
 * New interface for the plugin settings panel
 * New panel with settings for Tweaks